Lee Garrett: Background

 In 1976, his solo track "You're My Everything" reached number 15 in the UK Singles Chart.
 Without any further chart presence, he became a one-hit wonder.

-Over the years, Garrett and Wonder have mended their relationship.
+Following the legal dispute relating to the song, "I Just Called to Say I Love You", Garrett and Wonder have mended their relationship over the years.
 During his 2007 tour, during a performance on August 30, Wonder paid tribute to Garrett by singing a medley of songs they co-created, and also introduced Garrett to the audience by acknowledging his presence at the show, and thanking him for years of friendship and support.

-Garrett resides in the Portland, Oregon area (in Beaverton, a city just west of Portland) and continues to perform throughout the United States.
+Garrett resides in the Portland, Oregon, area (in Beaverton, a city just west of Portland) and continues to perform throughout the United States.
 As of 2004, he was the featured vocalist with a 1950s style rock and roll style group called the Boomer Band.
+He has also worked with saxophonist and Oregon Music Hall of Fame member, Patrick Lamb.
+They have composed songs together and in a 2013 interview with the Portland Tribune by Rob Cullivan, lamb recalled how he would be working on a groove and a chord change and a concept, with ten minutes later, Garrett would be singing a hook.
+Lamb called him pure realness and said that he was the bomb.

 Career

-1960s to 1970s
+1960s

-By November 1964, his single "Linda Sue" was released on the Van Dyk label.
-In 1965, the August 21 issue of Billboard mentioned his single on the World Artists label, "I Need Somebody" as a Hot 100 prediction.
+Garrett recorded the song "Linda Sue" bw "Tell the World" which was released on the Van Dyk label (cat# 1606) in November 1964.
+In 1965, his single "I Need Somebody" was released on the World Artists label (cat# 1061).
+It was given a Hot 100 prediction by Billboard in the August 21 issue.
+As recorded by Record World in the August 28, 1965 issue, his record had a "Busted" status at WSID in Baltimore.
+It was also on the "New for Play" list at WAMO in Pittsburgh.

+In early 1967, Garrett was still working at Radio WJMO in Cleveland.
+He was put in the 10 to midnight slot by George Wilson.
+Garrett's show came on after Georgie Woods' show.

-In 1967, Garrett had a single “I can’t break the habit” released on the Harthon label, cat no. 137.
+Also that year, Garrett had a single "I can't break the habit" released on the Harthon label, cat no. 137.
 The song would later find popularity on the Northern Soul scene.
-By August that year, Garrett who had the "9 to Midnight" show at Philadelphia's WHAT r&b station had filled position of musical director, and would still continue his show.
+By August 1967, Garrett who had the "9 to Midnight" show at Philadelphia's WHAT r&b station had filled position of musical director.
+He was also continuing with his regular show.
+Years later, Garrett recalled when he was working as a DJ in Detroit, he would play Johnny Cash's "A Boy Named Sue" and Ray Stevens', "Gitarzan", reasoning that the songs being so popular, there must have been black people buying them as well.